webis-de/ecir24-seo-spam-in-search-engines/README.md

 The code has the following prerequisites:

 - Python 3.10+
-- An Apache Beam cluster (for crawling and WARC analysis)
+- An Apache Beam cluster (for shallow website crawling and WARC analysis)
+- A Kubernetes cluster (for rich website crawling)
 - An Elasticsearch cluster (for WARC analysis)

 ```bash